opendocsg/slw-judgments-backfill/2016_SGHC_178/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_ – _Illegally importing controlled drugs_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 21 of 2016 was dismissed by the Court of Appeal on 18 January 2017.
-See [2017] SGCA 25.]
+See <span class="citation">[2017] SGCA 25</span>.]

 31 August 2016